Artixcore/artixcore/README.md

 **Artixcore** is a technology company building long-term, scalable systems across **AI, SaaS, fintech, commerce, automation, infrastructure, and advanced engineering**.

-We don’t build for trends.
+We donâ€™t build for trends.
 We build systems designed to endure.

 ---

-## 🧭 Vision
+## ðŸ§­ Vision

 Artixcore exists to engineer **intelligent, secure, and scalable digital ecosystems** that operate as foundational infrastructure for the next generation of software.